Aantrreksh/sql-query/hive_metastore.md

 Possible cause:

-- Tables based on sample data provided by Data Engine will not work for a select statement, please use data stored in your COS bucket!
+- Tables based on sample data provided by {{site.data.keyword.sqlquery_short}} does not not work for a SELECT statement.
+Therefore, use data stored in your Cloud {{site.data.keyword.cos_short}} bucket.